 Finding the best credit card for you is both an art and a science.
 To some extent, it's about the numbers.
 You can look for cards with the lowest interest rates and fees or the highest rewards.
 But it's also about matching the best credit card with your specific financial needs.

 As a result, the top card will vary from one person to the next.
-You should consider your financial goals, such as earning rewards, paying down debt with a 0% offer, or just having an everyday card you can use.
+You should consider your financial goals, such as earning rewards, paying down debt with a 0% intro APR offer, or just having an everyday card you can use.
 Also, consider your credit score.
-If you don't know your score, there are plenty of ways to access your score for free.
+If you don’t know your score, there are plenty of ways to access your score for free.

 Cash Back Credit Cards